davelosert/vitest-coverage-report-action/README.md

 ## Current Status

 This is a work in progress project.
-Currently, it will only take an already created `json-summary`-report, convert it to markdown and export it to:
+Currently, it will only take an already created `json-summary` and `json`-report, convert it to markdown and export it to:

 1. a comment within an associated pull-request (if there is one)
 2. the [GitHub Step Summary](https://docs.github.com/en/actions/learn-github-actions/environment-variables#default-environment-variables) of the current action